Kite-surf, explained by a sailor

 Don't forget that we are talking apparent wind - not the thrue (geographic) wind.
 The wind window move and change together with the board speed.

-The expresions 'LIFT' and 'DRAW' we have from the airplane industry.
-The 'lift' is the lifting force across the wing - and 'draw' is the resistance of air sweeping over the same.
+In relation to sails, the expresions 'LIFT' and 'DRAW' we have from the airplane industry.
+The 'lift' is the lifting force across the wing (the sail) - and 'draw' is the resistance of air sweeping over the same.

 An analyse of the kites draw is simple, because the force is by a lonely main line.
 As long as there is an angle between this line and the centerline of the board, we can divide the drawing kite-force in two components: a lateral force across and a forward directed along the board, and those two wind-components will drive the board.

-A kite board is a simple shaped board with a minimum of weight and no bouyancy.
+A board for kiting is a simple shaped board with a minimum of weight and no bouyancy.
 As any wind powered vessel it hold a LOW forward hydraulic resistance and can yield a HIGH lateral dito - specially when tilted against the movement.

 And as with any wind powered vessel: the lateral kite-force is up against the HIGH lateral hydraulic resistance and give a leeway, whereas the forward kite-force will accelerate the board to planeing - speeding it up until the gained hydraulic resistance have reached the kite-force level.